 TV headphones allow you to enjoy movies and shows at full volume without bothering your neighbors or the people around you.
 Many people prefer wireless headphones so they can comfortably watch movies from the couch without having to worry about tripping over cables and figuring out extension cords.

 We've tested 159 wireless headphones and below are our top recommendations for the best wireless TV headphones of 2019.
 If you're interested in wired TV headphones, see our recommendations here.
+See also our article about the best headphone brands.

 The best wireless TV headphones we’ve tested so far are the SteelSeries Arctis Pro Wireless.
 They’re comfortable, well-built headphones that have a low-latency connection thanks to their great wireless transmitter.
 They can also be used with Bluetooth, so you can mix audio from your smartphone while remaining connected to your TV.